Midsummer: History

 Sandra Billington says there is no evidence that the pre-Christian Germanic peoples celebrated the summer solstice.
-This is directly contradicted by a Midsummer Heathen festival cited in Óláfs saga Tryggvasonar known as miðsumarsblót ("midsummer sacrifice").
-In the saga a Christian king is invited to a Heathen festival during Midsummer after agreeing to witness it when proselytising.

 The historian Ronald Hutton says that the "lighting of festive fires upon Saint John's Eve is first recorded as a popular custom by Jean Belethus, a theologian at the University of Paris, in the early twelfth century", but is undoubtedly much older.
 In England, the earliest reference to this custom occurs in the 13th century AD, in the Liber Memorandum of the parish church at Barnwell in the Nene Valley, which stated that parish youth would gather on the day to light fires, sing songs and play games.
 A Christian monk of Lilleshall Abbey, in the same century, wrote:

 In the worship of St John, men waken at even, and maken three manner of fires: one is clean bones and no wood, and is called a bonfire; another is of clean wood and no bones, and is called a wakefire, for men sitteth and wake by it; the third is made of bones and wood, and is called St John's Fire.

 The 13th-century monk of Winchcomb, Gloucestershire, who compiled a book of sermons for Christian feast days, recorded how St John's Eve was celebrated in his time: